CarlSargunar/Umbraco-Docker-Workshop/0-Prerequisites.md

 To attend this workshop you will need the following:

 - A windows, mac or linux laptop :
-    - 16gb of Memory - As docker uses quite a lot of memory, it is recommended to have at least 16Gb of Ram, but you should still be able to complete the workshop with 8gb.
+    - 16gb of Memory recommended - As docker uses quite a lot of memory.
+(Although you should still be able to complete the workshop with 8gb)
     - At least 15Gb of available space - Database containers particularly can sometimes be quite large.
+    - 64-bit processor with at least 4 cores - Docker requires a 64-bit processor to run.
 - A working Docker engine installation.
     - The simplest way to do this is using [Docker Desktop](https://docs.docker.com/get-docker/).
     - For linux, if you prefer running a full docker instance, there are installations which are distro specific available [here](https://docs.docker.com/desktop/linux/install/).